Grace & Truth: Not Cancelled

 Are You Up For Some Family Fun This Holiday Season?

-Thanksgiving is right around the corner.
+Christmas is right around the corner.
 If you’re looking for something to do with your family over the holiday, consider teaching them how to make their own t-shirt or decorate a coffee mug.
 Everyone will walk away with keepsakes and memories, which will make this holiday a hit.

 Grab a Badge & Link Back to this Post